franckverrot/blog/_posts/2015-07-21-benchmarking-ruby-method-missing-and-define-method.md

 # Introduction

-As I was recently working on a slow part of a codebase, which started to degrade the overall experience of the application, I decided to go ahead and conduct an investigation to understand where the problem was.
+As I was recently working on a slow part of a codebase, which started to degrade the overall experience of the rapplication, I decided to go ahead and conduct an investigation to understand where the problem was.

 The usual plan to perform that type of work is the following